 Information segments like these are very important in the lead scoring process and you may find them easily with sales enablement tools and data providers like Sales.Rocks.

 2. Lead Scoring on Technographics

 In the era of technological evolution, every company works with a different set of tools, paying some amount of money to automate their work and their daily processes.
-This information is valuable, when well used.
+This information is valuable when well used.

 Having information on exactly which technologies a company uses and the amount of money they spend on it will give you a head start in lead scoring.
 Why?

-It’s because you can determine the readiness of a lead to spend on your service, especially if you are a B2B company.
+It’s because you can determine the readiness of a lead to spending on your service, especially if you are a B2B company.
 This can also help with determining if a lead is within your target market by detecting the types of technologies they use.

 If a lead spends let’s say 100-200 euros per month on tools and services in total, these leads are not ready to become steady clients just yet.
-So offering them a free trial or demo, or free monthly account can help you nurture them to paid clients.
+So offering them a free trial or demo, or a free monthly account can help you nurture them to paid clients.
 But, on the score scale, these would be leads with a lower number.

-On the other hand companies that tend to spend in the range of 2K to 5K euros on technology per month, are companies that already have established processes and are more ready to invest in a new solution.
+On the other hand, companies that tend to spend in the range of 2K to 5K euros on technology per month, are companies that already have established processes and are more ready to invest in a new solution.

 These are only the basic aspects you can pay attention to when using technologies for lead scoring.